espressif/esptool/README.md

 If flash size is not successfully detected, you can find the flash size by using the `flash_id` command and then looking up the ID from the output (see [Read SPI flash id](#read-spi-flash-id)).
 Alternatively, read off the silkscreen labelling of the flash chip and search for its datasheet.

-The default `flash_size`  parameter can also be overriden using the environment variable `ESPTOOL_FS`.
+The default `flash_size`  parameter can also be overridden using the environment variable `ESPTOOL_FS`.

 #### ESP8266 and Flash Size